Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Desember 2024 04.24.46 UTC
+- WIB: Selasa, 3 Desember 2024 05.28.07 UTC
-- WITA: Selasa, 3 Desember 2024 05.24.46 UTC
+- WITA: Selasa, 3 Desember 2024 06.28.07 UTC
-- WIT: Selasa, 3 Desember 2024 06.24.46 UTC
+- WIT: Selasa, 3 Desember 2024 07.28.07 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: nature
+Kategori: funny